-CH DEV 047 SCHOOL AGE PROGRAMS II (3) CSU
+CH DEV 047 SCHOOL AGE PROGRAMS II (3) CSU Lecture: 3 hours

 Introduction to before and after school age programs.
 Topics covered are guidance of child behavior, the child in context of the family, community and administration of programs.
-Hiring and supervision of staff, working with parents and marketing and advertising the school age program will be also covered.
+Hiring and supervision of staff, working with parents and marketing and advertising the school age program will be also covered